Places Visited: Beijing, Xi'an, Chengdu, Lijiang, Guilin, Yangshuo, Longji, Shanghai

 Transfer to the airport for your onward flight.

-Take an early flight to Sanya airport today.
-Stay at Huayu Resort for three nights.
+Fly to Sanya airport today.
+Stay at the Huayu Resort for three nights of relaxation on this beautiful island.

 Days at leisure.